-Whenever I'm feeling negative thoughts (anger, frustration, judgment, self-righteousness, comparison to others in any way), it's just a result of my insecurity
+Whenever I'm feeling negative thoughts (anger, frustration, judgment, self-righteousness, comparison to others in any way), it's just a result of my temporary insecurity

 in the moment...
 The need to be better than others who litter, or the need to be better because I am a good citizen who picks up litter, and ultimately, the need to be worthy.
 I am acting from the fear of not being enough, and therefore needing to be better.
-I am acting from the

 Whenever I'm just "doing for the sake of doing", without comparison to others, and without seeing my behaviour as being

-in service or making me a better person, then I'm realizing my intrinsic worthiness, and I'm simply acting out of love for being alive and present in that moment.
+in service or making me a better person, it's just a result of my temporary security in the moment.
+I'm realizing my intrinsic worthiness, and I'm simply acting out of love for being alive and present in that moment.
 I am acting from the temporary feeling

 And so it goes for every single action in my life.
 Fear or Love.
 Fear or Love.

-all my thoughts (whatever they are), are completely made up, and are not "who I am".
-My insight into Mind showed me clearly that we are all worthy, all equal, all connected, and all perfectly-imperfect human beings,
+all my thoughts (whatever they are), are completely made up, and are not "who I am" at the core of my being.
+My insight into Mind showed me clearly that at our core essence we are all worthy, all equal, all connected, and all perfectly-imperfect human beings,

 And so, if I have a bad feeling in any moment, I can notice it and realize it for what it is, and either let it go, or at